[Interview] Becoming a successful entrepreneur and leader with Funzi

 mz: Can you tell us something about the target group?
 Who are they and what can they learn with Funzi?

-Sophie Lafayette: Funzi's users are young, urban and peri-urban, mobile centric, and high achievers.
-A Funzi user is highly aspirational, with a desire to increase their affluence and change their current of life, they will have a good grasp of basic English, have access to a smartphone, and use data.
+Sophie Lafayette: Funzi’s users are young, urban and peri-urban, mobile centric, and high achievers.
+A Funzi user is highly aspirational, with a desire to increase their affluence and change their current standard of life, they will have a good grasp of basic English, have access to a smartphone, and use data.

-By delivering content to develop the skills and attitude required to be a successful entrepreneur and leader, our first major learning deck, ‘Entrepreneurship 101' encourages the creation of new companies and in emerging markets.
-In early December, this will be followed by a course that gives the user the personal skills to gain their dream .
+By delivering content to develop the skills and attitude required to be a successful entrepreneur and leader, our first major learning deck, ‘Entrepreneurship 101’ encourages the creation of new companies and jobs in emerging markets.
+In early December, this will be followed by a course that gives the user the personal skills to gain their dream job.
 Additional decks will be released on a rolling basis, allowing our users to continue to build their practical personal and professional skills.

 mz: How does Funzi work?
 In what way is a system with cards you read and quizzes a modern form of mobile learning?
 Shouldn’t there be other tools, too?

 Sophie Lafayette: Until now, mobile technology solutions have tended to focus on the group, Funzi focuses on the individual and their needs for learning and services, as well as how this is delivered.
-Funzi is designed to make an impact in and is a pedagogically solid mix of information and learning services combined with conversation tools.
+Funzi is designed to make an impact in education and is a pedagogically solid mix of information and learning services combined with conversation tools.
 Every Funzi service consists of Learning Packages which address learning around various themes along with the right behaviours, attributes, and values for success in all spheres of life.

-The second component in each service are Motivational Packages that focus on informing about the mind-set required for a successful user via providing access to curated success stories, voices, and latest news around the subject at hand.
+The second component in each service are Motivational Packages that focus on informing about the mind-set required for a successful user via providing access to curated success stories, influencer voices, and latest news around the subject at hand.

 mz: The app has a focus on collaboration which corresponds to the fact that individuals like to learn from each other and most effective through interaction.
 How does that work in Funzi?